yugabyte/yugabyte-db/docs/content/v2.12/explore/multi-region-deployments/row-level-geo-partitioning.md

 Row-level geo-partitioning allows fine-grained control over pinning data in a user table (at a per-row level) to geographic locations, thereby allowing the data residency to be managed at the table-row level.
 Use-cases requiring low latency multi-region deployments, transactional consistency semantics and transparent schema change propagation across the regions would benefit from this feature.

-{{< tip title="Moving data closer to users" >}}
-Geo-partitioning makes it easy for developers to move data closer to users for:
+Geo-partitioning allows you to move data closer to users to:

-* Achieving lower latency and higher performance
+* achieve lower latency and higher performance
-* Meeting data residency requirements to comply with regulations such as GDPR
+* meet data residency requirements to comply with regulations such as GDPR
-{{< /tip >}}

 Geo-partitioning of data enables fine-grained, row-level control over the placement of table data across different geographical locations.
-This is accomplished in three simple steps – first, creating local transaction status tables within each region; second, partitioning a table into user-defined table partitions; and finally, pinning these partitions to the desired geographic locations by configuring metadata for each partition.
+This is accomplished in two steps:

+1. Partition a table into user-defined table partitions.
+1. Pin these partitions to the desired geographic locations by configuring metadata for each partition.

-* The first step of creating local transaction tables within each region is done by creating a new transaction table and setting its placement.
-* The second step of creating user-defined table partitions is done by designating a column of the table as the partition column that will be used to geo-partition the data.
+To create user-defined table partitions, designate a column of the table as the partition column that will be used to geo-partition the data.
 The value of this column for a given row is used to determine the table partition that the row belongs to.

-* The third step involves creating partitions in the respective geographic locations using tablespaces.
-Note that the data in each partition can be configured to get replicated across multiple zones in a cloud provider region, or across multiple nearby regions / datacenters.
+The second step involves creating partitions in the respective geographic locations using tablespaces.
+Note that the data in each partition can be configured to get replicated across multiple zones in a cloud provider region, or across multiple nearby regions or data centers.

 An entirely new geographic partition can be introduced dynamically by adding a new table partition and configuring it to keep the data resident in the desired geographic location.
-Data in one or more of the existing geographic locations can be purged efficiently simply by dropping the necessary partitions.
+Data in one or more of the existing geographic locations can be purged efficiently by dropping the necessary partitions.
 Users of traditional RDBMS would recognize this scheme as being close to user-defined list-based table partitions, with the ability to control the geographic location of each partition.

 In this deployment, users can access their data with low latencies because the data resides on servers that are geographically close by, and the queries do not need to access data in far away geographic locations.